wolfmindai/ledger-of-collapse/README.md

 ## Scope and Boundaries

-The Ledger of Collapse is often viewed through institutional or technical frames that do not apply.
+The Ledger of Collapse should not be viewed through normative institutional or technical frames, which do not apply.
 To prevent category error, the following clarifications are made:

 - **This is not a software product**